 In the heart of town off one of the liveliest streets, Kloof Street, with its stylish collection of cafes, restaurants, shops and bars, this stylish apartment hotel offers all the benefits of a home from home.

 There are 16 apartments plus an adjoining house, all with their own fully-fitted kitchen, lounge, and either terrace or garden.
 Breakfast is served daily while the hotel’s concierge will organise restaurant reservations, spa and fitness treatments as well as excursions for guests.

 On the crest of a hill which overlooks the Drakensberg Mountains and shaded by tall trees, this lodge offers a luxury private escape.

 There are just four spacious suites, each of which can be completely self-contained with dining, relaxing and bathing areas.
 They are all built around a shared swimming pool and there is also a bar, wine cellar, boma, dining and relaxing area at which to retire to after a hard days game viewing in the African bush.

 Small and stylish, this eight-roomed property offers sophisticated comfort, cool contemporary design and spectacular views of the ocean and Lion’s Head.

-Close to all the excitement of the city but sufficiently secluded and private to allow guests to enjoy the peace and quiet of the jasmine-scented garden, the hotel also offers an indoor swimming pool, spa treatments, free WiFi and outstanding service, led by the charming and indefatigable owner Olaf.
+Close to all the excitement of the city but sufficiently secluded and private to allow guests to enjoy the peace and quiet of the jasmine-scented garden, the hotel also offers an indoor swimming pool, spa treatments, free WiFi and outstanding service.

 An extraordinary place where the bush vegetation merges with the endless sands of the Indian Ocean, right on the edge of the Eastern Cape.